CharleyMitchell0/NumberGuess/README.md

-# NumberGuess
+# Number Guessing Game

 This is my first **Java** project!

+You have to guess the randomised number between 1 & 100

-Hoping to improve it as I go
+Hoping to improve it as I go.